f5devcentral/f5-big-iq-lab/docs/class8/module1/asm-lab-bigip-fetch-policy-from-bigiq.rst

 Workflow
 ^^^^^^^^

-1. **Larry** creates the ASM policy in transparent mode on the BIG-IQ.
+1. **Larry** creates the ASM policy in blocking mode on the BIG-IQ.
 2. **David** creates the AS3 template and reference ASM policy created by **Larry** in the template.
 3. **David** assigns the AS3 template to Paula.
 4. **Paula** creates her application service using the template given by **david**.
+5. **Paula** run tests against her application in staging environment.
+6. **Larry** tune the policy until there are no test failures in the pipeline.
-5. **Paula** test her application and change the policy to blocking mode from her application dashboard.
+7. **Paula** Paula promote the policy to production environment.

 Prerequisites
 ^^^^^^^^^^^^^